d-chris/poetry-plugin-hook/README.md

-        --without=WITHOUT      The dependency groups to ignore. (multiple values allowed) --with=WITH            The optional dependency groups to include. (multiple values allowed) --only=ONLY            The only dependency groups to include. (multiple values allowed) --sync                 Synchronize the environment with the locked packages and the specified groups. (option is always True)
+        --without=WITHOUT      The dependency groups to ignore. (multiple values allowed) --with=WITH            The optional dependency groups to include. (multiple values allowed) --only=ONLY            The only dependency groups to include. (multiple values allowed) --sync                 Synchronize the environment with the locked packages and the specified groups.
+(Deprecated) (option is always True)
         --no-root              Do not install the root package (the current project).
         --no-directory         Do not install any directory path dependencies; useful to install dependencies without source code, e.g. for caching of Docker layers)
         --dry-run              Output the operations but do not execute anything (implicitly enables --verbose).
     -E, --extras=EXTRAS        Extra sets of dependencies to install. (multiple values allowed) --all-extras           Install all extra dependencies.
+        --all-groups           Install dependencies from all groups.
         --only-root            Exclude all dependencies.
     -h, --help                 Display help for the given command.
 When no command is given display help for the list command.
     -q, --quiet                Do not output any message.